-Cinema Without Borders (CWB) announces MOZAIK as sponsor for Bridging The Borders Award
+Cinema Without Borders (CWB) announces 360 MEDIA as sponsor for Bridging The Borders Award

 “Year after year, filmmakers from around the globe capture through their lenses stories that are deeply rooted in the ideals of justice, human rights, and everyday empathy for our fellow neighbors, both near and far.
-The Bridging The Borders Award celebrates this form of authentic cinema where viewers find solidarity in the universality of human experience, and, in turn, are moved to meaningful action to address some of the greatest global struggles of our time, ” said Keely Badger, Executive Director of MOZAIK Philanthropy.
+The Bridging The Borders Award celebrates this form of authentic cinema where viewers find solidarity in the universality of human experience, and, in turn, are moved to meaningful action to address some of the greatest global struggles of our time, ” said Keely Badger, the Founder and Chief Marketing Officer of 360 MEDIA Consulting

-The winner of the MOZAIK Bridging the Borders Award at each festival receives a media recognition spotlights across print and digital platforms.
+The winner of Bridging the Borders Award at each festival receives a series of media recognition spotlights across print and digital platforms.

 Films nominated or considered for an OSCAR or other major awards after winning Bridging The Borders Award: